-By about 1880, some pianos were being decorated in a much simpler, cheaper way, by scratching a design through a stencil with a sharp tool, the so-called “incised decoration”.
+By the 1870s, some pianos were being decorated in a much simpler, cheaper way, by scratching a design through a stencil with a sharp tool, the so-called “incised decoration”.
 This is thought to be what was meant by Challen’s “Patent Engraved Panels”.

-London's cottage pianos (as defined especially by their legs) came to an abrupt end around the mid-1880s, when John Spencer was only just getting started, so he made very few.
+London's cottage pianos (as defined especially by their legs and sticker actions) came to an abrupt end around the mid-1880s, when John Spencer was only just getting started, so he made very few.
 (The same applies to Bansall.)
-Spencer’s examples above date from around 1883-1885.
+Spencer’s examples shown above date from around 1883-1885.

 WOODEN BACK STRUCTURES

 With the growth of the telegraph, wire-drawing methods improved, and in the pursuit of better tonal quality, piano string tensions increased, so pianos needed stronger structures.
 Sometimes, the heavy wooden bracings on the back (or underneath a grand) started to get so close together that there was more wood than space, but this traps the sound coming from the soundboard.
-You can see great variations in these pictures of different makes from the 1880s, and some of Wornum’s models had 80% of the back area covered in timber, so it might be a four-inch timber with a one-inch gap.
+You can see great variations in these pictures of different makes from the 1880s, and some of Wornum’s models had 80% of the back area covered in timber, so it might be a four-inch post with a one-inch gap.
 I have been puzzled by the weight of our 1874 Kirkman, as compared to the 1864 one.
-Neither has any significant amount of iron, and they use similar 3” posts, the difference is that the gaps reduced from 5” to 3.5” in 10 years, resulting in a much heavier concentration of timber.
+Neither has any significant amount of iron, and they use similar 3” posts, the difference is that the gaps reduced, resulting in a much heavier concentration of timber.

 Around 1880, Macbeth’s ad was one of several which seemed to imply that the very definition of a Cottage Piano was that it did not have an iron frame.